Shelly855/connect4-ai/README.md

 # Connect 4

-This is the **final GUI version** of the Connect 4 game, with a visual interface built with `tkinter`.
+A Connect 4 game built in Python with AI agents and a visual interface using `tkinter`.

 ---